I left my corporate career behind in 2017 before it was the popular thing to do.

 This, in my opinion, makes my advice even more valuable – because it was hard-earned through trial and error.

 It felt strange at first.
-But after only a short while, I felt more confident about my decision.
-I am now less stressed and excited about what the future holds.
+But after only a short while, I hit my stride.

-And now I pass down this checklist down to you, my padawan learner.
+And now I pass down what I learned to you, my padawan learning remote workers.

 Courtesy of the school of hard knocks.